CampagneLaboratory/variationanalysis-apps/goby-indexed-genome-builder-3/Readme.md

 **How does this app work?**

 Using Goby, this app converts an Indexed Genome from FASTA format to Goby format.
-The app run inside a Docker image for an improved reproducibility of the results.
+The app runs inside a Docker image for an improved reproducibility of the results.

 **What data are required for this app to run?**

-* A genome in the FASTA format, compressed with gzip.
+* A genome in the FASTA format, compressed with bgzip.

 **What does this app output?**
 * Goby indexed genome.